-- Click on this link to open the Wifinian Microsoft Store page, and then click Get.
+Open the Wifinian Microsoft Store page and click Get.

-- The app will now be installed on your device.
-To prioritize known Wi-Fi networks, click on the Wifinian icon from the Taskbar.
+The app will now be installed on your device.

-- You can now see the signal strength percentage of each individual Wi-Fi network, which you can use to prioritize your networks.
-Click on Organize and then click on the network that you want to move in the list.
+Click Organize and then click on the network that you want to move within the list.
 Then click on either Up or Down to move the network in the list.
-The highest priority is of the wireless network at the top.

-- Once the list is finalized, click on Organize again to implement the changes.
+When done, click Organize again to implement the changes.